WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 ---

-### Testing

-- [ ] **WITHOUT writing the function itself,** using tape, write tests for a function which can take two numbers, and a string.
-The string should be a mathematical operation: "add", "subtract", "times" or "divide"
-- The function should return the first number, then the mathematical operation of it combined with the second number:
-    - (3, 2, "add") should return 5
-    - (3, 2, "subtract") should return 1
-    - (3, 2, "times") should return 6
-    - (3, 2, "divide") should return 1.5
-    - (2, 3, "subtract") should return -1
-    - (2, 3, "divide") should return 0.667
-- [ ] After writing some tests, try to write the function.
-Keep adding tests and developing the function until it can pass everything.
-- [ ] What is the difference between `equal` and `deepEqual` in Tape?

----

 ### Node
 - [ ] How do you initialise an `npm` or `node` project?
 - [ ] What is the only script that an `npm` project starts with, how do you add one?